fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/argonaut/functionalities.rst

   * Taskid file: file used for writing the taskid
   * Log directory: directory for Argonaut Server logs

+* Fill the informations related to SSL for Argonaut Client

   .. image:: images/argonaut-client-ssl-filled.png
      :alt: SSL informations related to Argonaut Server